 Scottish source reports that it was not unusual for boys to wear kilts to church in the 1950s and 60s, but it is less common in the 1990s and church attendance itself has declined considerably.

-Accounts vary as to the attitude of boys to kilts as oposed to other stylesprevalent at the time.
+Accounts vary as to the attitude of boys to kilts as oposed to other styles prevalent at the time.
 Some clearly disliked the kilt as girlish.
+This is especially the case in themny countries besisises Scotland.
 Others thought Fautleroy suits with lace collars and Russian tunics to be worst.
 Probably the favorite of most boys before they graduated to more adult-lookingstyles was the sailor suit.

 The kilt was historically a male garment in Scotland.
 And continues to be so in modern Scotland.
 We only see boys wearing Highland kilt outfits.
 Wehave seen occasional images of siblings all dressed alike, but this was unusual.
 For the most part we only see boys weaing kilts.
-Our Scottish archive is not huge, but it is large enough to allow us to state fairly definitively that this was the case.
-We are less sure about more informal kilt outfits, but even here we see few girls wearing kilt outfits, although we do not have sufficent images here tonmake any definitive assessments.
 We note that girls perforing in Scottish dancing often wear white dresses with Scottish trim rather than kilts, except when dancing male parts.
 Scottish Boy Scouts wear kilts, but not the Girl Guides.
 In the 20th century we begin to see plaid skirts bcoming popular for schoowear in England and America. we are not sure about Scotland.
 The kilt cintinues to be an exclusively male garment.
 We see a few family portraits in which the biy wears a kilt and his sister a plaid skirt.
 This does not appear very common, but we have seen a few examples.

 The kilt is not a very practical garment for most occasions, especially for active boys.
 It is actually quite an expensive garment.
 Thus Scottish boys for Scouts and school uniform normally only wear it for dress occasions.
 It was mostly boys from middle class families that owned kilts--copying the royal family.
 It was never worn to school (except by some boys at private school) but kept forchurch/Sunday School, parties, weddings, Christmas--that sort of thing.